 Will I have a rep in my resort?

 We will be aiming to make your holiday as contactless as possible, and while there will be some staff on hand, we will be encouraging you to make full use of the TUI App, if you can.
 The TUI App allows you to access all kinds of information and to contact us 24/7 with any specific questions you might have.
 If you prefer, you can also contact us 24/7 by phone, SMS or email.
+Click here for more on support while you’re away.

 Do I need to wear a face mask around the resort?

 Regulations vary depending on the destination.
 In Spain, masks are mandatory when you’re out and about.
 You’ll most likely be required to wear a mask on public transport.
 We recommend that you bring a sufficient number of face masks for your entire holiday.
+If you have a medical condition that means you shouldn’t wear a mask, you won’t need to.
+You can download a government exemption card, or you may wish to wear a face shield instead.

 Will my room be cleaned during my stay?